penyland/aspire-presentation/README.md

 # Introduction
-This repository contains the demo code for the .NET Skåne meetup presentation on .NET Aspire.
+This repository contains the demo code for the presentation "What is .NET Aspire and why should you use it?"

+## Abstract
+.NET Aspire is a comprehensive set of tools, templates, and packages to help you build observable, production-ready, distributed applications.
+It simplifies common challenges in modern app development by focusing on enhancing the local development experience.
+It provides abstractions that streamline the setup of your app's configuration, service discovery, environment variables, and container configurations.
+Aspire makes it easy to define everything your app needs using integrations designed to simplify connections to popular services and platforms.
+This presentation goes through the basic of why and how of .NET Aspire.
+And hopefully you will leave with new ideas and inspiration of how you can use .NET Aspire in your projects.

+# The Demo
-It's based on the Aspire-starter template.
+Is based on the Aspire-starter template.
 To create your own version just run the following command:

 ```bash
 dotnet new aspire-starter -n MyAspireApp